 Your digestive organs need to be in solid shape to support any detoxification program or even the purest foods and drinks can jam up your systems and make you feel worse.

 Digestion is a north to south process.

-It starts in the brain when you think about food or look at those Instagram pics and start drooling.
+It starts in the brain when you think about food or look at tantalizing food pics on IG and recipe reels and start drooling.
 Those are your cranial nerves sending messages to your salivary glands to get ready for some grub.

-Digestion continues in your mouth when you begin chewing-- hopefully slowly-- releasing more saliva laced with enzymes-- to start breaking down carbs all the while sending signals to your stomach to start pumping the acid (hydrochloric acid-- HCL) so protein can get broken down into amino acids, a.k.a. brain food!
+Digestion continues in your mouth when you begin chewing-- hopefully slowly-- releasing more saliva laced with enzymes-- to start breaking down carbs.
+The chewing process also sends signals to your stomach to start pumping the acid (hydrochloric acid-- HCL) so protein can get broken down into amino acids, a.k.a. brain food!